usabilla/usabilla-u4a-ios-swift-sdk/MigrationGuide.md

 ### Campaign Toggling

 Sometimes the user of your app is in the middle of a delicate process and should not be disturbed.
-To make sure no campaigns trigger at an inappropriate moment, you can set the boolean property `canDisplayCampaigns` of `UsabillaFeedbackForm` to suit your needs.
+To make sure no campaigns trigger at an inappropriate moment, you can set the boolean property `canDisplayCampaigns` of `Usabilla` to suit your needs.

 Setting it to `true` will allow the SDK to display any campaign when it triggers.
 Setting it to `false` will prevent any campaign from being displayed.